jeisen0105/Cyclistic-Case-Study/README.md

 ### Data Cleaning

 Unnecessary columns were removed, and duplicate rows were eliminated to ensure data integrity.
 Missing values were also removed to prevent them from skewing the analysis.
+The geographic coordinates were excluded since this analysis focuses on temporal and behavioral patterns rather than spatial mapping.

 ```r
 combined_data <- combined_data %>%